kumar-akshay324/terminal-commands/README.md

 ## Miscellaneous terminal commands

-* Terminal Content Handling
+* Terminal content handling

-	`clear` 				// Scroll the terminal to clear view - This does NOT erase the terminal history `reset`					// Erase the terminal history and present a clear screen
+	`clear`					// Scroll the terminal to clear view - This does NOT erase the terminal history `reset`					// Erase the terminal history and present a clear screen `tree`					// Show the hierachy of existing files in the current folder `locate <file_name>`	// Search the folder location of a file `pwd`					// Print the current working directory